Investing can be intimidating. But you’ve got to do it. It’s your ticket to building real wealth. And making your money work for you.

 Pretty much.
 But keep in mind that the risks are different depending on what you buy.
 Looking at how certain types of investments have performed in the past is one way to decide where you feel comfortable putting your money.

 Typically, the bigger the risk, the bigger the reward, er, return you may get.
 Ask any cryptocurrency investor.
 They’ve won big at times.
-And watched Bitcoin fall almost 80% in one year.
+And watched Bitcoin fall 80%.
 On the other hand, there’s bonds — generally considered safe, but not very rewarding.
 Stocks are in the middle.
 They’re thought of as one of the best ways to invest for the long term.

 A stock is a tiny share of a company.
 When that company becomes more valuable, its stock price can go up.
 If you own that stock, you get a piece of the pie.
 The opposite is true, too.
 If that company doesn’t do so hot, you could lose money.

-The stock market loves to keep things interesting, so other things affect stock prices, too...from geopolitical drama to tweets from the prez.
+The stock market loves to keep things interesting, so other things affect stock prices, too...from geopolitical drama to tweets from politicians or business leaders.
 Fortunately, the stock market has a reputation for comebacks.
 Historically, the S&P 500 index (that’s a collection of 500 big US company stocks) has gained an average of 10% per year.
 Yes, that includes big down years like during the Great Recession.
 So if you can stick it out, the odds of making money in the long run by investing in stocks are in your favor.

 It’s a good idea to have some emergency savings.
 Plus a plan to pay off high-interest debt.
 After that, the earlier you get in the game, the more time you have to make money.
 That’s thanks to something called compounding — or when your money starts making money.
 It’s like a snowball.
 Your investment account balance grows bigger and bigger because your earnings generate more earnings by building on each other.
 So your money’s doing the hard work.
 And you can sit back and relax.

 Investing is an important money move for anyone who doesn’t want their cash to lose value over time.
 Aka everyone.
 Set yourself up for success by understanding what you’re investing in (and how much risk comes along with it) and staying in it to win it.
 Even if things get a little bumpy.
-Pro tip: if daily market moves make you queasy, it’s okay to get off the ride and stop checking your investments every day.
+Pro tip: if daily market moves make you queasy, it’s okay to close your eyes and not check your investments every day.

 These are all the terms and definitions you need to know when it comes to retirement.